azapi | October 2025 | |

 The choice and strength of either mechanism is not in scope.¶

-In ABAC, there is occasionally conversations around the trust between PEP and PDP: how can the PDP trust the PEP to send the right values in?
-This is a misplaced concern.
-The PDP must trust the PEP as ultimately, the PEP is the one responsible for enforcing the decision the PDP produces.¶
+In ABAC, there are occasionally conversations around the trust between PEP and PDP: how can the PDP trust that the PEP is sending the correct values?
+The architecture of this model assumes the PDP must trust the PEP, as the PEP is ultimately responsible for enforcing the decision the PDP produces.¶

 The PDP SHOULD apply reasonable protections to avoid common attacks tied to request payload size, the number of requests, invalid JSON, nested JSON attacks, or memory consumption.
 Rate limiting is one such way to address such issues.¶

-Policy decision point metadata is retrieved using an HTTP GET request, as specified in Section 11.2 of [[this specification]].
+Policy Decision Point metadata is retrieved using an HTTP GET request, as specified in Section 9.2.1.
 Normal HTTP caching behaviors apply, meaning that the GET may retrieve a cached copy of the content, rather than the latest copy.
-Implementations should utlize HTTP caching directives such as Cache-Control with max-age, as defined in [RFC7234], to enable caching of retrieved metadata for appropriate time periods.¶
+Implementations should utilize HTTP caching directives such as Cache-Control with max-age, as defined in [RFC7234], to enable caching of retrieved metadata for appropriate time periods.¶

-The following registration procedure is used for the registry established by this specification.¶
+The following registration procedure is used for the registries established by this specification.¶

-Values are registered on a Specification Required [RFC8126] basis after a two-week review period on the oauth-ext-review@ietf.org mailing list, on the advice of one or more Designated Experts.
+Values are registered on a Specification Required [RFC8126] basis after a two-week review period on the openid-specs-authzen@lists.openid.net mailing list, following review and approval by one or more Designated Experts.
 However, to allow for the allocation of values prior to publication of the final version of a specification, the Designated Experts may approve registration once they are satisfied that the specification will be completed and published.
 However, if the specification is not completed and published in a timely manner, as determined by the Designated Experts, the Designated Experts may request that IANA withdraw the registration.¶

 Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register AuthZEN Policy Decision Point Metadata: example").¶